Hamburg Noir

 William Gibson’s cyberpunk classic is a hardboiled pulp set in a dystopian future.
 After decades of broken promises, it’s coming to your screen soon.
 Honest.

-Like Marlowe, Case is a small-time operator reaching for the big money, this time on the mean streets of Chiba City, Japan:
+Like Marlowe, a shabby private detective “calling on four million dollars” in West Hollywood circa 1939, Case is a small-time operator reaching for the big money, this time on the mean streets of Chiba City, Japan:

 A thief, he’d worked for other, wealthier thieves, employers who provided the exotic software required to penetrate the bright walls of corporate systems, opening windows into rich fields of data.

-Like many anti-heroes of film noir, Case crosses the line one fatal time -- and pays dearly:
+Like many anti-heroes of film noir, Case crosses the line once and pays dearly:

 He’d made the classic mistake, the one he’d sworn he’d never make.
 He stole from his employers....
 He’d expected to die, then, but they only smiled.
 Of course he was welcome, they told him, welcome to the money.
 And he was going to need it.
 Because -- still smiling -- they were going to make sure he never worked again.